 We do have a public trip happening this march in the Dominican Republic!

-If those dates don’t work for you and have a group of 10 or more people we can help you organize a private trip to Mexico, Haiti, or the Dominican Republic.
+If those dates don’t work for you, and you have a group of 12 or more people interested, we can help you organize a private trip to Mexico, Haiti, or the Dominican Republic.
 Please read the Private trips section for your next step in this direction.

 It’s quite simple, really: APPLY!
 Everyone who has ever applied for Live Different Build has been able to join us, provided they still wanted to come and that they were able to pay all their fees on time.
 Our public trips are filled on a first come, first serve basis.
 If you apply late, there may not be space available on your trip of choice.

 If your children are younger than 14, please contact our office for special arrangements.
 Unless otherwise requested, we will keep children on the same team as parent(s) so that you are able to have this amazing experience together.
 Children younger than 14 are required to stay on the same team as their parent and/or adult guardian.

 Every day is an adventure!
 For those of you who cope best with a structured, up-to-the minute planned schedule, get ready to have your world stretched just a little bit!
 Working in a different culture is an adventure in itself.
 Things don’t always go as planned, so be prepared for last minute changes, delays, weather complications and so on.
 However, here is what you can expect: to take part in a building project that provides a school for the community or homes for families, and sometimes even helping out with children’s homes and other community opportunities.
 Anything else is a surprise!
 Many times when we go into a community we begin to see other needs as well, and it’s pretty cool to make some last-minute changes in the schedule in order to help where we can.
 Many times the diversions end up being the highlight of the week!